Dietrich von Jagow: Reputation today

 Despite his commitment to Nazism, Jagow was posthumously "de-Nazified" with a judge in West Germany ruling on 13 February 1950 that Jagow was a "lesser offender", as the judge ruled he was not a committed Nazi and conducted himself in "an idealistic and decent way".
 Jagow's widow was living in dire poverty with seven children to raise, and it appears that the judge's ruling was intended to help her by allowing her to collect a widow's pension rather than being based on an objective assessment of his career.
 The German historian Daniel Siemens wrote that in the early years of the Federal Republic, there was a marked tendency towards the legal and historical rehabilitation of the Nazis with journalists, politicians, university professors, and judges speaking of the "idealistic" and "decent" people who were alleged to have constituted the majority of the Nazis with only a minority being condemned for "aberrant" behavior during the Holocaust.
 Siemens wrote that this distinction between the majority of the "good" Nazis who were said to have been working to make the world into a better place vs. the few "bad" Nazis who did not worked for the rehabilitation of the vast majority of Nazis and Nazi supporters into the mainstream of West German life in the 1950s while maintaining an ostensibly anti-Nazi veneer.
+This was especially the case with former SA members whose ranks had at one time numbered in the millions.
+Unlike the SS, which owing to its elitism was for most ordinary Germans a rather remote and mysterious organisation, the SA was deeply embedded in the framework of daily life.
+The German historian Daniel Siemens wrote for most ordinary Germans the SA were "familiar figures-neighbors, colleagues from work, the ambitious schoolteacher, or in more unfortunate circumstances, the notorious village underachiever, who merely because of his uniform was for once in his life given the opportunity to look down upon and dominate others".
+SA men were very active in sports associations, shooting clubs and riding associations in the Third Reich, and in the 1950s these groups in West Germany continued to keep former SA men as members.
+For all these reasons, former members of the SA were not shunned in the post-war Federal Republic, but instead were integrated into the mainstream of West German life.